The best independent guide to the Algarve

 Albufeira is a pretty town on the Algarve

-The Algarve is very quiet during the winter months but there is a noticeable increase in visitor numbers over the Christmas period and these visitors tend to be concentrated in certain areas (see the following section).
-This means that many bars and restaurants in these areas re-open or stay open and there is a social atmosphere.
+The Algarve is quiet during the winter months but visitor numbers increase over the Christmas holiday and these visitors tend to be concentrated in certain areas (see the following section).
+This means that within these areas many bars and restaurants are open and there is a good social atmosphere.